AddPay/addpay-php-sdk/README.md

 # Read This First - Q&A for the not-so-bright

 ### Does this package require composer?
-I can't use composer because <insert-really-bad-excuse-here>.
+I can't use composer because -insert-really-bad-excuse-here-.
 No. Then don't use it, but your excuse it terrible.

 ### Why is there a composer.json and composer.lock file then?